qwertie/ecsharp/_posts/2014-07-03-javascript-toc.md

 This way, Jekyll only adds the TOC code to a page if the front-matter contains a `toc: true` option.
 {% endraw %}
-<a href="http://www.codeproject.com/script/Articles/BlogArticleList.aspx?amid=3453924" rel="tag">Published on CodeProject</a>.
+Published on <a href="http://www.codeproject.com/script/Articles/BlogArticleList.aspx?amid=3453924" rel="tag">CodeProject</a>.
 Comments?
 Leave them there.